Physical Therapist Resume Example

 You can also check out related jobs in wellness and healthcare.
 This helps you compare what skills and qualifications employers look for across the industry.

-I know cover letters can make or break your application.
+I know a cover letter can make or break your application.
 Massage therapist cover letter examples give you a real sense of what works for this field.

 You want to show compassion, skill, and professionalism.
 There are plenty of effective approaches, but you should always tailor each letter to the job description.